CENSORED: IN OREGON, MANAGED HEALTHCARE BANS AN APPROVED OPIOID CONFERENCE PRESENTATION IN REACTION TO EXPOSURE OF MISUSE OF PUBLIC HEALTHCARE FUNDS

 A second MAT program at Rinehart Clinic in Wheeler, Oregon has begun providing partial agonist (Suboxone) MAT under the clinical guidance and support of the CCOs.
 Rinehart Clinic in Oregon was a focus of scrutiny for alleged over-prescription of opioid pain medications.

-But as described in detail in Upcoming posts here and here, citing and discussing the most current research, the evidence for effectiveness of MAT is at best mixed, with recent studies showing treatment failure.
-More importantly and troubling, constituting abuse of public healthcare funds, under medical models and management and direction provided by Columbia Pacific CCO, none of the behavioral health services planned and provided at either of these MAT programs constitutes evidence-based treatments for opioid abuse or substance use disorders – none predict benefit for the problem of opioid dependence.
-For example, at Rinehart Clinic, patients on Suboxone were placed in support group meetings as part of the programming.
+citing and discussing the most current research, the evidence for effectiveness of MAT is at best mixed, with recent studies showing treatment failure.
+More importantly and troubling, constituting apparent abuse of public healthcare funds, under medical models and management and direction provided by Columbia Pacific CCO, none of the behavioral health services planned and provided at either of these MAT programs constitutes evidence-based treatments for opioid abuse or substance use disorders – none predict benefit for the problem of opioid dependence.
+For example, at Rinehart Clinic, patients on Suboxone were placed in AA-style support group meetings as part of the programming.

 - a consistent pattern of CPCCO misuse of public healthcare funds, comprising apparent Medicaid abuse, for practices clearly unsupported by research as predicting benefit for vulnerable patients affected by the opioid crisis and problem substance use in Oregon